 Louisiana Maritime Accidents

 With such a big maritime industry, the state has seen its share of accidents on ships, on platforms, and in the ports.
-From collisions between ships and with bridges, to onboard fires, platform accidents, and incidents with cranes and cargos in ports, the accidents that occur in the maritime industry can range from mild to severe.
+From collisions between ships and with bridges, to onboard fires, platform accidents, and incidents with cranes and cargo in ports, the accidents that occur in the maritime industry can range from mild to severe.
 Many workers are hurt each year in accidents that could have been prevented.
 It is an inherently risky and dangerous type of work, but precautions can save lives by preventing accidents.
 Accidents not only injure workers, but they can be deadly too.
 Workplace fatalities are not unheard of in fishing, oil drilling, and in port areas.

 All maritime jobs are dangerous, but the one that leads to the most accident, injuries, and fatalities, is commercial fishing.
 Fishermen face bad weather, rough water conditions, dangerous fishing equipment, and long, grueling work hours.
 In one example of how fishing can go wrong, a vessel capsized in September of 2014 off the coast of Louisiana.
 The fishermen were trawling in the gulf when the ship turned over and two crew members were lost and presumed dead.
 A third was injured.
 The incident was blamed on the inappropriate use of trawling equipment, which made the vessel unsteady while maneuvering in the water.